Jeremiah & Lamentations and Work

 “Ebed-melech is a rare man of character in a book filled with evil people and evil behavior.
 It is ironic that the one man whom we are told trusted God is not an Israelite, but an Ethiopian.”
 Tom Parker, “Ebed-Melech as Exemplar,” in Uprooting and Planting: Essays on Jeremiah for Leslie Allen, ed.
 John Goldingay (NY/London: T&T Clark, 2007), 258.

-In In many cases, we will not know the precise reason for our suffering.
+In this daily reflection from The High Calling, Mark Roberts considers the place of suffering in our daily life and work.
+In many cases, we will not know the precise reason for our suffering.
 But the good news is that God can and will use it for good in our lives, if we let him.